beam-community/sheriff/README.md

     end
     ```

+An example application can be found at [yakschuss/sheriff_example](https://github.com/yakschuss/sheriff_example).

 ## Current User

 Sheriff defaults to looking in `Plug.Conn.private` for `:current_user`, but this may not be compatible with all applications, so we can configure the key: